awekrx/ChatGPT-MidJourney-prompt/README.md

 This is a ChatGPT based prompt generation model for MidJorney.
 The purpose of this model is to simplify the creation of images and increase their creativity.
 By introducing a partial hint, ChatGPT creates a follow-up that can be used to stimulate creativity and provide new ideas.

+## What's new
+>
+> 04.03.2023
+>
+Added `--no` negations to short-weights model.
+So far, there may be some shortcomings.
+If there are any problems, then create an [issue](https://github.com/awekrx/ChatGPT-MidJourney-prompt/issues).
+I would be very grateful for your response.

 ## Examples

 _See more examples in my [gallery](https://github.com/awekrx/MidJourney-Arts)_